The Container Store: History

 In 2016, Kip Tindell stepped down as CEO and was replaced by Melissa Reiff.
 In 2021, Satish Malhotra replaced Melissa Reiff as CEO and president of the company.
 In the same year, the company reached the billion-dollar mark in revenue for the first time in its history and acquired Closet Works for $21.5 million.
 In 2024, Beyond Inc. (formerly Overstock Inc., owner of Bed Bath & Beyond since 2023) invested $40 million in The Container Store in a deal where Bed Bath & Beyond showcase spaces were to be integrated in The Container Store, marking Bed Bath & Beyond's return to physical stores.

 On December 23, 2024, The Container Store filed for Chapter 11 bankruptcy, expecting to complete reorganization and emerge as a private company by January 26, 2025, without closing any stores in the process.
-In January 24, 2025, The Container Store received court approval from a bankruptcy judge regarding its bankruptcy plan to go private.
-The company emerged from bankruptcy on January 28, 2025 after successfully eliminating most of its debt.
+On January 24, 2025, The Container Store received court approval for its restructuring plan, which reduced its debt by approximately $88 million and was expected to take the company private under the ownership of its lenders.
+The company emerged from Chapter 11 on January 28, 2025 as a privately held company, having also secured $40 million in new financing.
 The conversion of lender debt into company equity under the approve restructuring plan took The Container Store private, and gave ownership to its term loan lenders, which include Golub Capital, LCM Asset Management, and Glendon Capital Management.
-On March 20th, 2025, Malhotra resigned as CEO to "pursue other opportunities".
-In wake of his resignation, the company's board of directors formed an "Office of the Chief Executive Officer", with board chairman Joe Bines leading the new office as its head.
+On March 20th, 2025, Malhotra resigned as CEO, effective immediately, to pursue other opportunities.
+In the wake of his resignation, the company's board of directors established an Office of the Chief Executive Officer to oversee operations and strategy.
+The office was led by board chairman Joel Bines and Chief Commercial Officer Martin Schumacher, with independent board member Mike Nicholson serving as special adviser.

+On April 24, 2026, The Container Store launched a "Store Changing" event to liquidate up to 30% of existing inventory to make room for Bed Bath & Beyond products.
+All remaining 98 locations would be rebranded as The Container Store / Bed Bath & Beyond following the $150 million acquisition by Bed Bath & Beyond, Inc. In May 2026, The Container Store and Bed Bath & Beyond opened their first co-branded retail location in Fort Worth, Texas.
+The combined-store format incorporated merchandise and services from both brands, with Bed Bath & Beyond products scheduled to roll out across The Container Store’s locations in phases.
+The merger was completed on July 8, 2026, with The Container Store becoming a wholly owned subsidiary of Bed Bath & Beyond.